tdda/tdda/doc/source/cli.md

 ### POSITIONAL ARGUMENTS

 *INPUT* is one of:
-  - a csv file or other flat file (e.g. .csv, .txt, .psv)
+  - a CSV file or other flat file (e.g. `.csv`, `.txt`, `.psv`), optionally using `:` format to specify flat-file metadata (see the help for `tdda serial`)
-  - a data frames in a Parquet files (.parquet) e.g. from pandas, polars, R
+  - a data frame in a Parquet file (`.parquet`) e.g. from pandas, polars, R
-  - Tables from PostgreSQL databases (e.g. postgres:tablename)
+  - a table from PostgreSQL databases (e.g. `postgres:tablename`)
-  - Tables from MySQL databases (e.g. mysql:tablename)
+  - a table from MySQL databases (e.g. `mysql:tablename`)
-  - Tables from SQLite databases (e.g. sqlite:tablename)
+  - a table from SQLite databases (e.g. `sqlite:tablename`)
-  - Standard input, stdin.
-Use `-` to read specify this.
+  - Standard input (stdin): Use `-` to read from stdin

-Metadata for flat files can also be specified or inferred.
-Use `tdda help serial`, `tdda serial --help`, or `man tdda-serial` for more information.

 *CONSTRAINTS*, if provided, is a JSON `.tdda` file containing constraints.

-If no constraints file is provided, a file with the same path as the input file, with a .tdda extension will be tried.
+If no constraints file is provided, a file with the same path as the input file, with a `.tdda` extension will be tried.

-*OUTPUT* specifies the destiation for detected records.
+*OUTPUT* specifies the destination for detected records.

-This is usually a file if the the input was a file (e.g. a `.csv` file or a `parquet` file), but does not have to be the same type.
+This is usually a file if the input was a file (e.g. a `.csv` file or a `parquet` file), but does not have to be the same type.
 If the input is a database table, the output is always a database table in the same database.

 ### DESCRIPTION

-The `tdda discover` command finds and reports data that fails to satisfy the constraints in the *CONSTAINTS* file specified.
+The `tdda detect` command finds and reports data that fails to satisfy the constraints in the *CONSTRAINTS* file specified.
 It also performs all the same functions as `tdda verify`.

 ### OPTIONS